On the truss drawings and your website it says your trusses are loaded “30-10-10”. What does that mean?

 In general, loads on our trusses are either “live”, or “dead”.

 Live loads are dynamic.
 That is, they come and go, fluctuate in size, show up unexpectedly, and may be unbalanced.
-I bet we could come up with a joke to follow that sentence, if we tried hard enough.
+I bet we could come up with a joke about someone’s in-laws to follow that sentence, if we tried hard enough.